sph-mn/sph-lib/readme.md

 # sph-lib
-more than 80 gpl3+ licensed guile scheme libraries. example implementations of various procedures. use the library as is or extract code as needed. see also [sph.mn](http://sph.mn/computer/software/sph-lib.html)
+more than 80 gpl3+ licensed guile scheme modules. example implementations of various procedures. use the library as is or extract code as needed. see also [sph.mn](http://sph.mn/computer/software/sph-lib.html)